Antiacademy English Dictionary

 Two months afterwards, they beset her house with a guard, to prevent her from receiving any succour from friends or servants.

--) 5(The subject being plural, but impersonal) to surround annoyingly (something or someone); to stand, lie, or be situated dangerously around.
+-) 5.
+(With plural subject, but impersonal) to surround annoyingly (something or someone); to stand, lie, or be situated dangerously around.

 The African coast from Morocco to the Senegal is singularly perilous, beset with numerous sandbanks, and without either port or shelter.